-Our data indicates that clinically unacceptable dental treatment is not the major reason why patients allege malpractice.
+Claim data indicates that clinically unacceptable dental treatment is not the major reason why patients allege malpractice.
 If it were, then a far greater percentage of the claims we receive would involve a compensatory payment to the patient, either in the form of a settlement or a jury verdict.
-From 2009 through 2018, approximately 85 percent of our dental professional liability claims closed without a payment being made to the patient.
 So if it's not substandard dentistry, then why are the majority of claims being instituted?

-The motivation for a patient's malpractice claim can sometimes be a mystery.
-Often, money is the primary reason.
-It may be fees the patient paid to you or fees the patient owes and doesn't want to pay you.
-It may be about an outstanding balance that was referred to a collection agency.
+Money may be the primary reason that claims are asserted.
+Monies may encompass fees the patient paid to you or fees the patient owes and doesn't want to pay you.
+Monies also may involve an outstanding balance that was referred to a collection agency.
 The patient may need money to fix a dental problem, money for which the insured dental professional is named in a lawsuit.
 It is also possible that the money is "needed" for some purpose other than dental care.

-The only tangible benefit a patient can gain from a malpractice claim is money.
 A malpractice claim cannot turn back the clock to prevent the alleged injury from occurring.
 Nor can it ensure that any corrective treatment for the alleged injury will return the patient to his or her former condition.
 So, the law permits the award of monetary damages to compensate for the inability to be made "whole" again, or otherwise returned to one's former condition.